 In addition there are forty recent wizard school graduates between the ages of sixteen and nineteen serving as junior apprentices to the guild wizards who rent another dozen labs at the chapter while they learn their "starting" allotment of spells.
-Half of these junior apprentices live in nearby fraternities, the rest with their families.
+Half of these junior apprentices live in nearby fraternities, the rest live alone, with their families, or in shared apartments.

 The chapter has another score labs dedicated to alchemy production.
 Most of the potions produced are consumed in training or magic item production on site.